nmn0gueira/mpc-experiments/mp-spdz/README.md

 # MP-SPDZ
-MP-SPDZ implements a large number of secure multi-party computation protocols.
+MP-SPDZ implements a large number of secure multi-party computation (MPC) protocols.
+It was developed for benchmarking various MPC protocols in a variety of security models such as honest and dishonest majority, semi-honest/passive and malicious/active corruption.
+The underlying technologies span secret sharing, homomorphic encryption, and garbled circuits.

+The source-code is available on [Github](https://github.com/data61/MP-SPDZ) and it also provides [additional documentation online](https://mp-spdz.readthedocs.io/en/latest/).

 ## Installation
 To setup the environment, you can either use the dev container with the provided Dockerfile or install the required dependencies (listed in the Dockefile) manually.